-Students will complete a study of the current literature, including methodology and techniques used in a selected area of Biology.
+Credit Hours: 3 Lecture: 3 Lab: 0 Students will complete a study of the current literature, including methodology and techniques used in a selected area of Biology.
 A written review paper and an oral presentation will be required.

-Prerequisites: 24 hours completed in approved graduate program.
+approved graduate program.